henrique-coder/streamsnapper/README.md

 # Download the file from the provided URL to the output file path.
 downloader.download(
     url='YOUR_DOWNLOAD_URL',  # The download URL to download the file from. (required) output_file_path=Path.cwd()  # The path to save the downloaded file to.
 If the path is a directory, the file name will be generated from the server response.
 If the path is a file, the file will be saved with the provided name.
-If not provided, the file will be saved to the current working directory. (default: Path.cwd() (from pathlib))
+If not provided, the file will be saved to the current working directory (from pathlib.Path.cwd()). (default: Path.cwd())
 )

 # Available attributes